 Engaging – charming and attractive

 Employees need to believe in something and someone.
 They don’t come to work simply to do a job.
 They enjoy being connected to something that has a purpose.
 They like friendships that are formed and the colleagues they share their purpose with.
 And they demand a level of flexibility in their working practices.
 Smart leaders create movements – not jobs.
-They encourage cultures of learning – not outdated training course where in the first week we are crammed together in a over heated box and disengaged within the first 20 mins.
+They encourage cultures of learning – not outdated training courses where in the first week we are crammed together in a over heated box and disengaged within the first 20 mins.

 The world now allows us to work from anywhere so the 9 – 5 desk job is dead.
 Remote working is here so embrace it!
 Modern leadership is knowing how to leverage trust and be trustworthy.
 It’s about knowing how to be mindful.
 Its also knowing how to lead in these new virtual worlds.
 Leave your fear of change at the door.